prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 ```
 Now, we have to make our Delete button work.
 We can achieve this by using the `delete` action available from the `useEditor` hook.

 Also, it's important to note that not all nodes are deletable - if we try to delete an undeletable Node, it'll result in an error.
 Hence, it's good to make use of the [helper](/craft.js/docs/api/helpers) methods which helps describe a Node.
 In our case, we would like to know if the currently selected Node is deletable before actually displaying the "Delete" button.
-We can access the helper methods via the `is` query in the `useEditor` hook.
+We can access the helper methods via the `node` query in the `useEditor` hook.

 ```jsx {13,27-37}
 // components/SettingsPanel.js